SU_A_08

 [i] How did you feel when your plane landed at the airport?

-[r] No, this is the first time.
+[r] No, this is my first time.

 [i] What did you think of Europe when you arrived?

 [r] Very quiet.
-It is not crowded like Turkey.
-Here is more silence, but the people are not very social.
-Most people live alone, they don’t get along with each other.
-Most people have a very individual life, so we felt very lonely.
-When we were in Turkey, we were also in a quiet region, but that was nothing compared to here.
-Here it is even more quiet.
+It’s not busy like Turkey.
+It’s quieter here, but people aren’t very sociable.
+Most people live alone, they don’t interact with each other.
+Most people live very individual lives, so we felt very lonely.
+When we were in Turkey, we also lived in a quiet region, but that was nothing compared to here.
+It’s even quieter here.
+What was the first thing you did after arriving in Antwerp?
+At first, we lived with our father in a small flat, so we had to look for a bigger flat.
+We looked for an apartment for a long time.
+They wouldn’t even give us our identity cards until we found a bigger apartment.

 [i] How long did it take you to find an apartment?